kuzzleio/computed-fields-plugin/README.md

 $ docker-compose -f docker/docker-compose.yml up
 ```

-This will launch a Kuzzle stack mounting this plugin boilerplate in the Kuzzle Core watching the content of the plugin and restarting the Kuzzle Core each time a file is modified (which will make your changes instantly effective).
+This command will start a Kuzzle stack with this plugin enabled.
+To make development more confortable, a watcher will also be activated, restarting Kuzzle every time a modification is detected.

 #### Working on a different Kuzzle tag